chingyaousf/Single-Cell-RNA-seq-Pathway-Analysis-using-GO-Hallmark-and-C2-Gene-Sets/README.md

 -   **Hallmark Gene Sets**:

-    -   Highlighted hallmark pathways relevant to the conditions studied.
+    -   Highlighted hallmark pathways across all clusters and specific clusters.

 -   **C2:CP**

     **Pathways**:

-    -   Provided insight into curated pathways involved in each cluster.
+    -   Provided insight into curated pathways involved in across all clusters and specific clusters.

 ### Future Directions